Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Friends

-Use of `friend` is not strictly forbidden but you should avoid it as possible.
-You can use friend if it allows to remove a public access that is only used by the friended class.
+Use of `friend` is not strictly forbidden, but you should avoid it as possible.
+You can use `friend` if it allows removing a public access that is only used by the friended class.

 Friends should be defined in the same file as much as possible.